 Tung Oil for Beehives

-For increased water resistance, you can apply Pure Tung Oil over Real Milk Paint to significantly protect the beehive exteriors.
+If you want increased water resistance, you cant apply exterior wood glue to your beehives, instead, you can apply Pure Tung Oil over Real Milk Paint to significantly protect the beehive exteriors.
 A natural finish often used to season butcher blocks and cutting boards, pure tung oil contains no solvents or chemicals and absorbs into the wood to form a waterproof seal.
 Additionally, after the first application, you can often just recoat the hives’ exteriors lightly once a year for fuss-free maintenance.